starrchen/tunr_sinatra/readme.md

 ### Part 1: Root Route, Home View, and Layout View

-1. Define a route for GET requests to the root ('/') and renders a view called home.
+1. Run your application: `ruby app.rb` and go to localhost:4567 in your browser...
+Sinatra doesn't know this ditty.

-  - First just define the route in the General Routes section of app.rb
+  - First just define the route in the General Routes section of app.rb as described by Sinatra:

-  - Run your application: `ruby app.rb`

-  - Go to localhost:4567 in your browser
+    ```ruby
+    get '/' do
+      "Hello World"
+    end
+    ```
+  Now head back to localhost:4567 and check it out!

+  - So maybe not super exciting but moving in the right direction

+  - Replace `"Hello World"` with HTML rendered from an ERB template, home.
+Our General Routes section of app.rb now reads:
+    ```ruby
+    get '/' do
+      erb :home
+    end
+    ```
+    Back to the browser!

 - Read the error and try to understand what it is saying: __No such file or directory @ rb_sysopen - /path/to/tunr_sinatra/views/home.erb__

-    - When you look at our working directory (__tunr_sinatra/__), there isn't even a __views/__ directory!
+    - When you look at our working directory (__tunr_sinatra/__), there is no __views/__ directory!

     - Make that directory and add a file home.erb.